10434542/Chess/README.md

 # Chess
-Hobby project to learn Java by buidling a chess application
+Hobby project to learn Java by building a chess application